gargsaar/singlepage_website_ni/_posts/2020-01-17-how-to-stay-employable-in-the-age-of-automation.markdown

 For better or for worse the change is imminent.
 So to stay relevant in the future or win the battle of employability against machines, humanity as a whole, will have to upgrade like Ashish. **To achieve a sanguine future, we will have to constantly evolve and learn new skills which will be the only way out.**

-*"If you are willing to learn, no one can stop you.
-If you are not, no one can help you."*
+To summarize, I believe the only answer to the question - 'How to stay employable in the age of automation' is - 'You'.
+If you are willing to learn, no one can stop you.
+If not, no one can help!